OutOfOrder/multidb/README.markdown

 Randomized balancing of multiple connections within a group is supported.
 In the future, some kind of automatic balancing of read/write queries might be implemented.

-Testet with Rails 2.3.11.
+Tested with Rails 2.3.11.
 No guarantees about Rails 3.

 Comparison to other ActiveRecord extensions
 ===========================================

-Unlike other, more full-featured extensions such as Octopus and Seamless Database Pool, Multidb aims to be:
+Compared to other, more full-featured extensions such as Octopus and Seamless Database Pool:

-* Implemented using a minimal amount of monkeypatching magic.
-The only part of ActiveRecord that is overriden is `ActiveRecord::Base#connection`.
+**Minimal amount of monkeypatching magic**.
+The only part of ActiveRecord that is overridden is `ActiveRecord::Base#connection`.

-* Non-invasive.
+**Non-invasive**.
 Very small amounts of configuration and changes to the client application are required.

-* Orthogonal.
-Unlike Octopus, for example, connections follow context:
+**Orthogonal**.
+Unlike Octopus, for example, connections follow
+context:

     Multidb.use(:master) do
       @post = Post.find(1)
       Multidb.use(:slave) do
         @post.authors  # This will use the slave end
     end

-* Low-overhead.
+**Low-overhead**.
 Since `connection` is called on every single database operation, it needs to be fast.
 Which it is: Multidb's implementation of `connection` incurs only a single hash lookup in `Thread.current`.